 Learning from others

 Having other companies and experts around you can be of use not just for collaboration, but also if you simply want to learn some new tricks from them.
-Most of the startups you’re going to be surrounded with are probably on more-less the same level as your organization, but some of them have simply been there for a longer period of time.
+Most of the startups you’re going to be surrounded with are probably on more or less the same level as your organization, but some of them have simply been there for a longer period of time.
 Hearing about their experiences and learning from their mistakes and achievements can be very valuable.

 Choose the right coworking space